Pro/dkim-exchange/README.md

 ## Supported versions

-The .dll is compiled for .NET 3.5
+The .dll is compiled for .NET 4

 If it's running on other Exchange versions not mentioned here, please notify me, so I can update it here.

 ### Exchange 2013

-See http://technet.microsoft.com/en-us/library/jj591524%28v=exchg.150%29.aspx for instructions on how to use .dll compiled for Exchange 2010
+There's a .dll for Exchange 2013, but not yet fully tested

 ### Exchange 2010